itu-devops/lecture_notes/sessions/session_08/README_PREP.md

 Please provide your answers in the [Endpoint Performance Quiz](https://docs.google.com/forms/d/1HpGn7KnHeq2-Ivebk8ghQ942gi7wh2-0iXJouPzIvNY/edit)

-Note: s Helge mentioned in class, the project is not about competiting who has a faster implementation.
-However, in the real world you'd want to know this info because it's very likely that you would want to find optimization candidates among your slowest endpoints.
+Note: As Helge mentioned in class, the project is not about competiting who has a faster implementation.
+However, in the real world you usually want to know performance information because it's very likely that you will look for optimization candidates among your slowest endpoints.